RealDyllon/github-flow-demo/README.md

 This avoids the need for "release" or "prod" branches.

 Deployment approvals may be audited in the deployments page.
-Deployment approval criteria may be changes in settings -> environments -> <env_name>
+Deployment approval criteria may be changed in settings -> environments -> <env_name>